 We and King jointly managed a Phase III clinical program and NDA submission for REMOXY.
 In mid-2008, the FDA accepted our NDA for REMOXY with Priority Review.
 In December 2008, we received from the FDA a Complete Response Letter for the NDA for REMOXY.
 In this Complete Response Letter, the FDA indicated additional non-clinical data was required to support the approval of REMOXY.
 Also, the FDA did not request or recommend additional clinical efficacy studies prior to approval.
 In 2009, King assumed sole responsibility for the regulatory approval of REMOXY.
-This shift of responsibility did not change any economic term of our agreements with King.
+This shift of responsibility did not change any economic term of the King Agreements.
 In December 2010, King resubmitted the REMOXY NDA.
 In January 2011, we announced that the FDA had accepted the resubmission of the REMOXY NDA.
 In June 2011, we and Pfizer announced that King received a Complete Response Letter from the FDA in response to King's resubmission of the REMOXY NDA.
 The FDA's Complete Response Letter raised concerns related to, among other matters, the Chemistry, Manufacturing, and Controls section of the NDA for REMOXY.
-Sufficient information does not yet exist to accurately assess the time required to resolve the concerns raised in the FDA's Complete Response Letter.